goatoush/HappyBird/README.md

 - A certain amount of images if available
 and in future
 - Region
 - Location on a map
-Some of the biggest inspirations for this app were CS50, FeederWatch and the squirrels in my backyard.
 ***
 ## Relation to CS50